mnive93/blog/_posts/2014-08-27-Purpose-Of-Life.md

 What is the ultimate purpose of our lives ?
 Just preserve our species?
 So many questions pounding inside my head but I fail to answer them EVERY.SINGLE.TIME.
 <blockquote>
 <p>
-If winter comes can Spring be far behind ?
-Have some hope .
+"If winter comes can Spring be far behind ?
+Have some hope . "
 </p>
 </blockquote>